98Miquelle11/salesforce/CustomerSuccess/README.md

-## Mixtrail in the area of Customer Success.
+## Mixtrail in an area of Customer Success.